Looking For Quality Kitten Vaccinations?

 There are numerous different kitten vaccinations, for so many different illnesses.
 It can sometimes be confusing to know which vaccinations kittens need and which ones are important but optional.
 Here is an overview of the diseases that vaccinations will help your pet to avoid.

 All kittens should receive a vaccination that protects against feline rhinotracheitis, feline calicivirus, and feline panleukopenia (FVRCP).
 These are all diseases that are relatively common and frequently found in the general cat population.

 Calicivirus is one of the most prevalent viruses and common causes of feline upper respiratory infections.
 Protection against all three of these viruses is generally combined into one convenient vaccine.

-Non-compulsory kitten vaccinations include feline leukemia (FeLV), feline immunodeficiency virus (FIV), feline infectious peritonitis (FIP), Chlamydophila felis, and feline Giardia vaccines.
+Non-compulsory cat vaccinations and kitten vaccinations include feline leukaemia (FeLV), feline immunodeficiency virus (FIV), feline infectious peritonitis (FIP), Chlamydophila felis, and feline Giardia vaccines.

 The FeLV vaccine is generally recommended by some veterinarians for all cats.
 The decision is your choice and should be discussed with your vet.
 Feline leukaemia is a viral disease that can be transferred from mother to cat or through close contact with other infected cats.
 Cats should be tested for FeLV prior to vaccination.
 Vaccination can begin at eight to twelve weeks of age and requires a booster vaccine repeated three to four weeks later.